sajedur007/losetogain/content/program/friends-and-family-well-being-package.md

 +++
 date = 2021-01-09T18:00:00Z
-description = "Duration : 12 Weeks\nPrice : 9000 BDT"
+description = "Duration : 52 Weeks\nPrice : 60000 BDT"
 draft = true
-features = ["Weekly Phone/Messenger support", " Weekly monitoring and course corrections", "Customised diet plan", "Personalised consultation"] image = "" mentors = ["Sajedur Rahman"] program = "12 week transformation package" title = "Friends and Family Well Being Package"
+features = ["Bi-weekly monitoring and course corrections", "Weekly Phone/Messenger support", "Customised diet plan", "Personalised consultation"] image = "" mentors = ["Sajedur Rahman"] program = "Friends and Family Well Being Package" title = "Friends and Family Well Being Package"

 +++
-### 12 WEEK TRANSFORMATION PACKAGE
+### FRIENDS AND FAMILY WELLBEING PACKAGE

-DURATION: 12 Weeks
+DURATION: 52 Weeks

-PRICE: 9000 INR (inclusive of taxes)
+PRICE: 60000 INR (~~155880~~ INR)

-DESCRIPTION: FITTR is not specifically a platform for weight loss,but a health and wellness platform that focuses on providing you a healthier life,both mentally and physically.
-Effective weight management requires constant vigilance and self-control.
-We believe that an effective weight management program not just helps you reach your desired weight but an establishment of permanent healthier lifestyle changes.
+DESCRIPTION: FOCUS ON HEALTH, NOT JUST WEIGHT.
+Concerned about the health and fitness of your family but not getting enough and right guidance to do anything about it?
+Now lose weight, track your family's fitness levels and get fitter with FITTR.
+We believe that an effective weight management program not just helps you and your family reach your desired weight but an establishment of permanent healthier lifestyle changes for the entire family.

-12 Week Transformation Package includes:
+52 week Friends and Family Wellbeing Package includes:

-• Personalised consultation which includes customised diet plan,training and supplementation guidance for 12 weeks from our Consultant
+• Personalised consultation which includes customized diet plan, training and supplementation guidance for the family of 4 for 52 weeks from our tier-2 Consultant

-• Weekly monitoring and course corrections
+• Bi-weekly monitoring and course corrections

 • Weekly Phone/Messenger support